azoff/truman/README.md

 -------------------------
 Deduplication is one of the core tenets guiding the design of Truman's network topography.
 Any client should be able to add a Buck to the distributed queue with the guarantee that it will not be executed in parallel somewhere else in the network.
-By enforcing this guarantee, Buck methods can be written in a way that is thread-safe, and unlikely to conflict with similar jobs.
+By enforcing this guarantee, a Buck method can be written in a way that is thread-safe, and unlikely to conflict with similar jobs.
 To accomplish distributed deduplication, Truman relies on a couple preconditions:

 - All Desks have a priority queue